★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Proxy distribution, vote processing, and regulatory investor communications

-revenue_share/operating_profit_share are derived from FY2025 segment revenues and segment earnings-before-tax disclosed in the FY2025 Form 10-K (operating_profit_share computed across reportable segments only, excluding Corporate and Other).
+Revenue_share and operating_profit_share are derived from nine-month FY2026 segment revenues and earnings before income taxes in Broadridge Q3 FY2026 results, computed across reportable segments only and excluding Corporate and Other.

 Quasi-Monopoly